sunildev0/NewsApp/README.md

-# 1. Missed to add a custom style for Splash due to time limit.
+## 1. Missed to add a custom styles due to time limit. so background colors are not great
-# Have used
+## Have used
 - MVVP clean arch
 - Hilt
 - Navigation components